 Christian Fankhauser received his PhD from the University of Lausanne in 1994 after carrying out his thesis at Swiss Institute for Experimental Cancer Research (ISREC) in the laboratory of Dr. Viesturs Simanis.
 He performed postdoctoral studies with Dr. Marty Yanofsky at UCSD then with Dr. Joanne Chory at The Salk Institute for Biological Studies in San Diego.
 He became a Swiss National Science Foundation Assistant Professor at the Department of Molecular Biology of the University of Geneva in 2000.
 He joined the Center for Integrative Genomics in January 2005, where he was appointed Associate Professor.
 In 2011 he was promoted to Professor.
+In 2019 he was elected to the german academy of sciences Leopoldina.

 Photoreceptors, phytochrome, light-regulated development, circadian clock, Arabidopsis thaliana